savanovich/l/problem2/README.md

 python download.py -u https://www150.statcan.gc.ca/n1/en/tbl/csv/17100009-eng.zip
 ```

-Approach 2 (not implemented)
+Approach 2
 ----------------------------
-Scrap the data from HTML using BeautifulSoup or maybe scrappy
+For heavy JS sites use Selenium instead of BeautifulSoup and Requests in order to parse the data.

 Approach 3 (not implemented)
 ----------------------------
-For heavy JS sites use Selenium instead of BeautifulSoup and Requests in order to parse the data.
+Scrap the data from HTML using BeautifulSoup or maybe scrappy